Set theory: Formalized set theory

 The above systems can be modified to allow urelements, objects that can be members of sets but that are not themselves sets and do not have any members.
+Zermelo set theory was originally defined over a domain consisting of both sets and urelements.

 The New Foundations systems of NFU (allowing urelements) and NF (lacking them), associate with Willard Van Orman Quine, are not based on a cumulative hierarchy.
 NF and NFU include a "set of everything", relative to which every set has a complement.
 In these systems urelements matter, because NF, but not NFU, produces sets for which the axiom of choice does not hold.
 Despite NF's ontology not reflecting the traditional cumulative hierarchy and violating well-foundedness, Thomas Forster has argued that it does reflect an iterative conception of set.

 Systems of constructive set theory, such as CST, CZF, and IZF, embed their set axioms in intuitionistic instead of classical logic.
 Yet other systems accept classical logic but feature a nonstandard membership relation.
 These include rough set theory and fuzzy set theory, in which the value of an atomic formula embodying the membership relation is not simply True or False.
 The Boolean-valued models of ZFC are a related subject.

 An enrichment of ZFC called internal set theory was proposed by Edward Nelson in 1977.

 Applications

 Many mathematical concepts can be defined precisely using only set theoretic concepts.
 For example, mathematical structures as diverse as graphs, manifolds, rings, vector spaces, and relational algebras can all be defined as sets satisfying various (axiomatic) properties.
 Equivalence and order relations are ubiquitous in mathematics, and the theory of mathematical relations can be described in set theory.

 Set theory is also a promising foundational system for much of mathematics.
 Since the publication of the first volume of Principia Mathematica, it has been claimed that most (or even all) mathematical theorems can be derived using an aptly designed set of axioms for set theory, augmented with many definitions, using first or second-order logic.
-For example, properties of the natural and real numbers can be derived within set theory, as each number system can be identified with a set of equivalence classes under a suitable equivalence relation whose field is some infinite set.
+For example, properties of the natural and real numbers can be derived within set theory, as each of these number systems can be defined by representing their elements as sets of specific forms.

 Set theory as a foundation for mathematical analysis, topology, abstract algebra, and discrete mathematics is likewise uncontroversial; mathematicians accept (in principle) that theorems in these areas can be derived from the relevant definitions and the axioms of set theory.
 However, it remains that few full derivations of complex mathematical theorems from set theory have been formally verified, since such formal derivations are often much longer than the natural language proofs mathematicians commonly present.
 One verification project, Metamath, includes human-written, computer-verified derivations of more than 12,000 theorems starting from ZFC set theory, first-order logic and propositional logic.

 Areas of study

-Set theory is a major area of research in mathematics, with many interrelated subfields.
+Set theory is a major area of research in mathematics with many interrelated subfields: